MicrosoftDocs/azure-ai-docs/articles/machine-learning/v1/how-to-monitor-datasets.md

 # Data drift (preview) will be retired, and replaced by Model Monitor

-Data drift(preview) will be retired at 09/01/2025, and you can start to use [Model Monitor](https://learn.microsoft.com/azure/machine-learning/how-to-monitor-model-performance?view=azureml-api-2&tabs=azure-cli) for your data drift tasks.
+Data drift(preview) will be retired at 09/01/2025, and you can start to use [Model Monitor](../how-to-monitor-model-performance.md) for your data drift tasks.
 Please check the content below to understand the replacement, feature gaps and manual change steps.

-# Detect data drift (preview) on datasets

 [!INCLUDE [sdk v1](../includes/machine-learning-sdk-v1.md)]